EM-WaveHoltz: A flexible frequency-domain method built from time-domain solvers: Discretization of the EM-WaveHoltz method

 where

-The solution obtained by the above iteration introduces an additional error from the time marching and as a result converges to a frequency-domain solution with a sightly perturbed frequency $\womega,$ where $|\womega-\omega|=O(\Dt^2)$.
-Of course since $\Dt \sim \min \{\Delta x, \Delta y, \Delta z\}$ the EM-WaveHoltz solution is converging at the same rate as the spatial discreization but nevertheless it does have an additional error.
-This error is easily eliminated by a small modification which we discuss next.
+\pzc{Due to the second order time discretization, the solution obtained by the above iteration introduces an additional $O(\Dt^2)$ error from time marching.} Of course since $\Dt \sim \min \{\Delta x, \Delta y\}$ the EM-WaveHoltz solution is converging at the same rate as the spatial discretization but nevertheless it does have an additional error.
+This error is easily eliminated by a small modification which we discuss next. \pzc{We only present the 2D TM model here but note that EM-WaveHoltz can be straightforwardly generalized to the full 3D model.}